-This topic focuses, rather than on a particular case, on a body or process that deals with genocide/genocidal massacre/genocidal act/ethnic cleansing.
-This body may be either national or international in scope, and either an historical or current institution.
-Your task is to focus upon one specific organization established specifically to deal with the crime of genocide.
-Your analysis should include a brief history of the development of the particular body or agency, and also its mandate.
+Rather than focus on a particular case, this topic asks you to focus on an institution or process that deals with genocide/genocidal massacre/genocidal act/ethnic cleansing.
+This institution may be either national, regional, or international in scope, and may be either an historical or current institution.
+Your task is to focus upon one specific institution established specifically to deal with the crime of genocide.
+Your analysis should include a brief history of the development of the particular institution, and also its mandate.
 Does the institution you have chosen seem to have been successful in fulfilling its objectives?
 Has it produced any tangible successes?